 A client’s next question is often “What can I do about it?”
 Every emotion you have is valid and worth feeling.
 You deserve to feel those emotions, and once you have done that, we can’t just sit and talk about it anymore can we?
 Like you said, you want to know what you can do about it because you want to not just understand, but to get better.
 I provide real, actionable, practical skills for you to start making changes in your life.
 I provide cognitive skills, behavioral skills, emotional regulation skills, biofeedback regulation and state alteration skills, interpersonal regulation skills and more.
 I give clients tasks to practice in their everyday lives.
 When I first started as a clinician, professors told me that clients did not want homework.
 As it turns out, many do.
 It’s not for everyone and isn’t required, but many clients want to feel like there is someone holding them accountable for the work that they are doing in therapy and the work that they do outside of therapy so they can stop asking themselves if they really need therapy at all.
 My hope is that you walk out of sessions with new information, and new things to try.

 A session with me will feel different from the average clinical experience because it will feel safe and professional but informal and not at all stuffy.
 Expect that you may laugh (because it is okay to do in therapy), you may cry (because it is okay to do in therapy), and you may interact with anger, sadness, and self-doubt (because it is okay to do in therapy!).
+My favorite and most frequent comment from clients has been “This is so different from what people told me therapy would be like.”
 I am different, but I will let you decide for yourself.